 Apart from that, you can also go to the "Import" feature to add any other audio component to the project.
 Besides that, Wondershare Filmora also has a wide range of royalty-free audio files that you can easily add to your projects.

 Once you have selected the audio you wish to amplify, right-click to get its context menu.
-From all the available options, just select the “Adjust Audio” feature.
+Just select the “Adjust Audio” feature from all the available options.

 This will launch a dedicated window on the screen with various audio options to apply.
 Go to the "Ducking" option here and enable the "Lower the volume of other clips" feature.
 You can also use a slider here to adjust how much you wish to lower the volume of other clips in the project.

-I’m sure that after reading this post, you would be able to know more about audio ducking and how we can implement it.
-Since a lot of content creators encounter issues while working on their videos, audio ducking would certainly be a helpful feature.
+After reading this post, I'm sure that you will know more about audio ducking and how we can implement it.
+Since many content creators encounter issues while working on their videos, audio ducking would certainly be a helpful feature.
 With an application like Wondershare Filmora, you can easily implement audio ducking on multiple files and further edit your videos like a pro!

 Benjamin Arango is a writer and a lover of all things video.